SebastianOpriel/mds-wiki/Home.md

 If you are using the [Dataspace Connector](https://github.com/International-Data-Spaces-Association/DataspaceConnector), you can configure your connector with tokens as described under  [Dataspace Connector-Configuration](https://international-data-spaces-association.github.io/DataspaceConnector/Deployment/Configuration).
 Now you can [connect your connector e.g. to one of the brokers](https://github.com/Mobility-Data-Space/mobility-data-space/wiki/How-to-configure-a-Dataspace-Connector-to-use-the-MDS#testing-the-connector-communication) to publish your own resources or request resources from other connectors in the dataspace.

 ## Stages
 There are two separate stages or environments of the Mobility Data Space.
-There is a test environment and a demo environment.
+There is a test environment and a pilot environment.
 As the name implies, the test environment is used to test new connectors and resources.
 If you have a new connector, you should first test it in the test environment.

 ### Test environment